danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

   - "Rapid Prototyping with ChatGPT: OAS Pension Calculator Part 1"
 ---

 There's something deeply appealing about vanilla JavaScript.
-In a world of constantly changing frameworks and build tools, I'm drawn to code that just works with what browsers provide, no fragile dependency chains, breaking webpack configs, or afternoon-consuming package-lock conflicts.
+In a world of constantly changing frameworks and build tools, I'm drawn to code that just works with what browsers provide.

-Over the years, I've built several portfolio projects like the [OAS Delay Calculator](https://danielabar.github.io/oas-delay-calculator-prototype/) and [Just Breathe](https://danielabar.github.io/just-breathe/) using almost entirely native web APIs, and each time, I'm reminded of how powerful modern browsers have become, and how refreshing it is to skip the build complexity entirely.
+Over the years, I've built several side projects like the [OAS Delay Calculator](https://danielabar.github.io/oas-delay-calculator-prototype/) and [Just Breathe](https://danielabar.github.io/just-breathe/) using almost entirely native web APIs, and each time, I'm reminded of how powerful modern browsers have become, and how refreshing it is to skip the build complexity entirely.

 But there's always that moment in every project where you build out your main view and think, "You know what would be nice?
 A few more pages."
-Maybe an about section, a contact form, or a portfolio gallery.
+Maybe an about section, or a contact form.
 Suddenly, you're faced with a choice: introduce a heavyweight SPA (Single Page Application) framework just for routing, or figure out how to handle navigation yourself.

 This question became particularly relevant after reading [Anti-frameworkism: Choosing native web APIs over frameworks](https://blog.logrocket.com/anti-frameworkism-native-web-apis).
 This article makes a compelling argument for embracing web standards, which got me wondering: What about vanilla routing?
 How hard could it be to build client-side navigation without a framework?

 ## The Simple Dream vs. Reality

 My idea was to create a set of drop-in routing files that I could reuse across projects.
 Not a reusable library that others would depend on, but a pattern I could copy and customize for each project's needs.
 On the surface, the concept sounded simple.
-Set up an `index.html` with `<nav>` for links, a `<main>` for swappable content, and a `<footer>`.
+Set up an `index.html` with `<nav>` for links and a `<main>` for swappable content.
 Then listen for navigation events, swap out the content in the main section, and voilà!
 Client-side routing without the overhead.

-To test this routing idea, I built a basic profile website, exactly the kind of project where vanilla routing makes sense.
-The requirements were intentionally simple: a home page for the main landing content, an about page with static information, and a contact page with a form requiring JavaScript interactivity.
+To validate the idea, I built a basic profile website containing a home page for the main landing content, an about page with static information, and a contact page with a form requiring JavaScript interactivity.

 The contact page would be the litmus test.
 Form validation, submission handling, loading states, and displaying a success message.
 These interactive behaviors would reveal whether the routing system could handle view-specific logic without devolving into a tangled mess.

-For this particular exploration into vanilla routing, I worked with AI assistance, specifically GitHub Copilot with the Claude Sonnet 4 model in VS Code.
-The AI pair programming approach proved valuable for iterating through different architectural approaches.
-You can explore the complete implementation at [github.com/danielabar/web_native_routing](https://github.com/danielabar/web_native_routing).
+I worked with AI assistance, specifically GitHub Copilot with the Claude Sonnet 4 model in VS Code.
+The source is available at [web_native_routing](https://github.com/danielabar/web_native_routing).

 ## Naive Implementation